 That gives you a lot of freedom to experiment without spending top dollar!
 The surface texture of these watercolor blocks is also top-notch, which gives finished artwork a more professional appearance.
 It’s perfect for artists with intermediate or advanced watercolor skills.

 Strathmore 400 Series watercolor blocks come in five standard sizes that range from 9×12 inches to 18×24 inches.
 All Strathmore watercolor blocks contain 140 lbs (300gsm) cold press paper, which is a great match for most watercolor sets.

 Best premium: Fabriano Artistico Watercolor Blocks

 Fabriano Artistico is another beloved and sought-after brand in the watercolor supplies industry.
 They pride themselves on their high-quality, 100% cotton, and acid-free watercolor block paper, which has more of a warm hue to it rather than being bright white like other watercolor blocks.

 These are just a touch more expensive than the Arches watercolor blocks listed above, and the quality of both is truly top-notch.
 Arches might be a more popular brand with more size options, but if you’re looking for something different you can’t go wrong with Fabriano Artistico.

 Best for Professionals: Saunders Waterford Watercolor Blocks

-Saunders Waterford watercolor blocks are well-liked by professional watercolor artists all around the world.
-The watercolor block paper is 100% mold-made, acid-free cotton, just like other brands of the very best watercolor block paper.
+Saunders Waterford watercolor blocks are appreciated by professional watercolor artists all around the world.
+This paper is 100% mold-made, acid-free cotton, just like other brands of the very best watercolor block paper.

 Saunders Waterford watercolor blocks are all 20 sheets and have weights of 140lbs (300gsm).
 They range in sizes from 7×10 inches to 12×16 inches, and come in both hot and cold press finishes.

 It’s worth noting that these watercolor blocks are exceptionally popular in the UK but tend to run a bit more expensive on this side of the pond.